top of page

 The Harper Harvest Project tended a large scale planting of broccoli and lettuce destined for use by the DJUSD Student Nutrition Services kitchen during fall 2013.
 In this pilot project, the SNS agreed to purchase produce from the Harper garden.
 School gardens can use this model to become self-sustaining enterprises while SNS gains an opportunity to serve premium fresh, local produce at lower costs.

-The Birch Lane Harvest Project is a smaller scale test that provided chard, lettuce and oranges to SNS during winter 2013.
+The Birch Lane Harvest Project provided chard, lettuce and oranges to DJUSD Nutrition Services during winter 2013.
 The produce was served to Birch Lane students as part of their lunch time salad bar.